 Once you’ve made your backups, you should sign out of your iCloud account.
 To do this, go to System Preferences > iCloud, and click Sign Out.
 If you have Find My Mac active, you’ll have to turn this off first.
 Signing out of iCloud will remove your device from Apple’s servers, but not from the iTunes Store…

 3. De-authorize Your Mac with the iTunes Store

 The next step is to deauthorize your Mac with the iTunes Store.
-This is easy; go to iTunes, choose Account > Authorizations > Deauthorize This Computer and follow the instructions.
-This is important, because you can only authorize five Macs with an iTunes Store account, so if you have other computers, it's best to make sure the one you're getting rid of is no longer linked to your account.
+This is easy; go to the Music app (if you’re using macOS Catalina or later) or iTunes, choose Account > Authorizations > Deauthorize This Computer and follow the instructions.
+This is important, because you can only authorize five Macs with an iTunes Store account, so if you have other computers, it’s best to make sure the one you’re getting rid of is no longer linked to your account.
 If you have an account with Audible, the audiobook vendor, you can also deauthorize that account from the Account > Authorizations menu.

 4. Sign out of Your iMessages Account

 There’s one more account you need to sign out of: your iMessages account.
 In Messages, choose Preferences > Accounts, click your iMessages account, and then click Sign Out.